nikolmichaelidou/JAVASCRIPT-PROJECT/README.md

 A fun online quiz meant to educate people about the cheese mines in the USA!
 How did they start?
 Why?
 Is it all a conspiracy? 👀

+This website tries to have the old 90s conspiracy website vibe/design.
+To poke fun of the people that make everything a conspiracy, especially if it involves

 <br>

 ## Features